openmrs/openmrs-module-regadbintegration/README.md

    ->move into vagrant folder and run the command 'vagrant up'

+    During the setup it will ask to run 'vagrant provision' command.

       Prerequisite before you run the command is to install virtualbox on your system

       You can download it from here- https://www.virtualbox.org/wiki/Downloads

+   It will take some time to finish the setup.

    ->After it is finished,You have RegaDB setup on your system.